YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNI, xxxx

-Run Time Error: GT.M uses this message with appropriate accompanying text, xxxx, to indicate an error condition with a Java call-out invocation.
+Run Time Error: YottaDB uses this message with appropriate accompanying text, xxxx, to indicate an error condition with a Java call-out invocation.

 Action: Examine the text and address the described error condition.